deploy2zenodo/deploy2zenodo/README.md

 ### DEPLOY2ZENODO_DRYRUN

 If this variable is not empty the communication to the given URL is skipped.
-But your parameter are analyzed.
+But your parameters are analyzed.
 This could help to integrate `deploy2zenodo` in your project.

 ### DEPLOY2ZENODO_SKIPRUN